matharchod/Twitolu/README.md

 #### emailTweets(shareContent)

-This function takes the argument `shareContent`, which contains the tweets you wish to share via email.
+Accepts the argument `shareContent`, which contains the tweets you wish to share via email.

+This funciton performs the following operations:
 * Encode the URLs in `shareContent` for email
 * Open the user's default email program
-* Create the email
+* Create an email with the Subject and Body populated with `shareContent`

 ```
 emailTweets = function(shareContent){